Foggy Windows: Fix the Glass or Replace the Window?

 Can I really just replace the glass and keep the frame?

 Yes — if the frame, hardware, and sash are sound, glass-only replacement is the right call.
 Most window manufacturers (Andersen, Pella, Marvin, Provia, Harvey, and others) make replacement IGUs that fit existing frames.
-We measure the existing IGU (overall dimensions + thickness), order the matching unit, and swap in 30 minutes per window.
-Cost runs $250–$500 per IGU depending on size and glass spec.
+We measure the existing IGU (overall dimensions + thickness) on one visit, order the matching unit, and swap it on the return visit — about 30 minutes per window.
+It's a fraction of the cost of a full replacement window, and we quote it free before any work.

 Why do IGU seals fail?